PZhannet/PZhannet-CypressCucumberTelnyx/README.md

 ## Project set up

-    To clone progect and run it:
+    To clone the project and run it:
     $ git clone https://github.com/PZhannet/CypressCucumberTelnyx.org
     $ npm install